AbdallahMekky/AbdallahMekky/README.md

-Abdallah Mekky is a Frontend Engineer based in Cairo, Egypt, with nearly two decades of experience specializing in building responsive, high-performance web interfaces.
-I work with modern technologies such as React, Angular, TypeScript, Next.js, and Material Design, focusing on creating seamless, intuitive user experiences.
+Abdallah Mekky is a runner, futsal Player, freestyle footballer, developer, designer and an engineer based in Cairo, Egypt.